Part V

 - BREATHE: slowly with longer, softer exhales.

-- CALL: contact a trusted person or clinician, or emergency services if needed.
+- CALL: contact a trusted person, medical support, or emergency services if needed.

 - REDUCE: dim lights, lower sound, turn off screens, and orient to solid contact points.